softeng-feup/open-cx-working-title/README.md

 ## Implementation

-A simple UI has been implemented, as the code progresses, more details will be added.
+A simple UI is being implemented, as the code progresses.
+So far a listing of the conferences, along with its respectives themes and times can be viewed.
+A timer function for the speaker has also been implemented , in which the user is able to set specific timers for its conference.

 ---
 ## Test